beccasolomon22/Student-Social-Analysis/README.md

 ![avg grad rates](https://github.com/beccasolomon22/Student-Social-Analysis/blob/main/images/avg_compl_rate.png)

+The first comparisons we did were on the graduation rates of students compared to the representation of the same ethnicity in each school.
+The results we got were surprising.
+In every case there was not a significant correlation between the two values with all the r squared values being below .4.
+Along with this, the slopes of the linear regression lines vary between positive and negative across the board.
+However, despite these finding we did notice a trend.
+When it came to faculty demographics, white faculty demographics seem to be farther to the right (between 50-100% representation) whereas every other faculty demographic was far to the left (0-20% respresentation).

+From this discovery, we then took a look at comparing all student demographic graduation rates to just the percentage of white faculty.
+Immediately we saw a change in the overall results.
+Even though there was not a significant statistical correlation, there was a more obvious downward trend in almost all the graphs.
+In almost every student demographic we see that the less white faculty the higher the graduation rates.
+The only cases where we don't see this trend are the student demographic groups that have much lower numbers.

 #### Graduation Rate Per Ethnicity VS Faculty Demographic
 Same Ethnicity for Both Students and Faculty          |   Students of all Ethnities with Just White Faculty Demographic